EbotFabien/odaaayapi/README.md

 [![Docker](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg?maxAge=2592000)]()

 # News
-News application for information gathering and sahring with an API backend built with flask.
+News application for information gathering and sharing with an API backend built with flask.
 This application is company material and should not be shared with any unauthorized persons.

 ## Rules